-The lake Iskander Kul, meaning the lake of Alexander the Great, lies at an altitude of 2195 meters on the Northern slopes of the Gissar Range in the Fann Mountains.
+The lake Iskander Kul, meaning the lake of Alexander the Great, lies at an altitude of 2195 meters on the Northern slopes of the Gissar Range in the Tajikistan Fann Mountains.
 It is unclear if Alexander ever visited the lake but the locals tell of a myth that during the nights you could still see and hear the horse of Alexander within the mist rising from the lake.
-The lake has a triangular shape, it covers an area of 3.4 square kilometers and is 72 meters deep.
+The lake has a triangular shape, it covers an area of 3,4 square kilometers and is 72 meters deep.
 Some say that the water is poisonous to drink and that there are no fish living in the lake.
 There are also some signs forbidding swimming and the temperature is anyway only about +10 C at highest but it is also not rare to see people swimming in the lake.

-There is a road going around the lake which you can walk and a small holiday resort at the North end of the lake nearby the place where the river leaving the Iskander Kul starts.
+There is a road going around the lake which you can walk and a small holiday resort at the north end of the lake, nearby the place where the river leaving the Iskander Kul starts.
 Further down the river, there is a waterfall that has a man-made ledge built over it making it possible to stand almost on top of the waterfall which otherwise flows inside a deep cavern and is impossible to reach.

 The snake lake is a small lake North from Iskander Kul and the resort at the North end of the lake.
 On the way to the lake you need to climb over a small hill from where you can get nice pictures of the Iskander Kul.
 The lake is really named accurately and the area has many snakes during the summer time so we do not advice you to walk in the bushes or forests nearby the lake.
 The rock above the lake should be relatively safe to enter.
 We did not see any lakes but it was most likely yet too cold for them in April.